-As a theatre maker, Ping writes, directs, designs and occasionally performs.
-Ping is primarily inspired by their heritage while examining language, colonialism and queerness.
-They combine this with humour, surrealism and innovative design.
-Studying Sociology and English Literature at Trinity College Dublin shaped their practice in that they usually begin with informal interviews and research.
-Their projects include people with and without theatre experience, reflecting their belief that the medium should be open to everyone.
-Ping was selected for Rough Magic’s inaugural Rough Ideas programme, presenting a work-in-progress of WANDER WANDER WILD WILD 遊遊野野 (2022).
-It was based on a news story to move 50,000 Hong Kong immigrants to a city in Ireland.
+In their personal work, Ping is primarily inspired by their heritage, examining language, colonialism and queerness with innovative design.
+Their projects often involve people without experience working in the arts, reflecting their belief that art should be more accessible to everyone.
+Ping was selected for Rough Magic’s inaugural Rough Ideas (2022) and presented extracts of this new play.
 WHERE ARE YOU FROM?
-(2019) was inspired by interviews with their father Chi Wai 子威, staged at the Abbey (Ireland’s National Theatre) and Electric Picnic.
+(2019) was inspired by interviews with their father Chi Wai 子威.
+It was staged at the Abbey and Electric Picnic.
 MY LITTLE CHINA GIRL (2017) was a nine-hour long piece on the representations of East Asian women in Western media.
-Ping is also a former member of Dublin Youth Theatre.

-Ping sees design as an element that can feel as live as the performers onstage.
-Their experience is mostly in theatre, but they are particularly interested in live music, dance, opera and design-led work more generally.
+Ping is particularly interested in design-led work and has experience across theatre, film, dance and opera.
 They have worked as an associate / assistant to Vicki Mortimer, Sabine Dargent and Nina Dunn.
-Ping is beginning to incorporate meaningful sustainability into their design process where possible, inspired by the Theatre Green Book.
+Ping incorporates meaningful sustainability into their design process where possible, inspired by the Theatre Green Book.

-Choy-Ping Ní Chléirigh-Ng is pronounced: choy ping nee clair-ree ng, like the end of “ring” or “sing.”
+Ní Chléirigh-Ng is pronounced: nee clair-ree ng, like the end of “ring” or “sing.”
 Credits prior to 2024 were noted with the surname Clarke-Ng.

 Photograph: Owen Clarke